mug1wara26/Yet-Another-Blog/blogs/003-kotlc.md

 2. Minus
 3. Less than or equals
 4. Equals
-5. Division
+5. Division (Doesn't need y combinator)
 6. Remainder

-### Chapter 5: Rationals
+### Chapter 5: Recursion

 1. Factorial with Y combinator (We wont actually make them create the Y combinator, we will just explain the Y combinator to them and make them implement factorial)
-2. Mod
+2. Remainder with Y combinator
 3. GCD
+4. Fold left
+5. Concat
+6. Map
+7. Filter

+### Chapter 6: Rationals

-4. Rationals ($R = \lambda a. \lambda b. pair\ a\ b$, where a represents the numerator and b represents the denominator)
+1. Rationals ($R = \lambda a. \lambda b. pair\ a\ b$, where a represents the numerator and b represents the denominator)
-5. Simplify rational using GCD
+2. Simplify rational using GCD
-6. Convert to mixed fraction
+3. Convert to mixed fraction
-7. Multiplication
+4. Multiplication
-8. Division
+5. Division

-### Chapter 6: Sets
+### Chapter 7: Sets

 A set will be defined as a function that returns true if its argument is in the set, our set will work over the church numerals